Do you remember the Camp Fire in Northern California?

 Fires are not at all uncommon in California (and many other parts of the world) but the intensity of this fire was very unique.
-In this particular fire, the residents of Paradise were given minutes to evacuate their homes.
+During this horrific event, the residents of Paradise were given minutes to evacuate their homes.

 Yes, you read that right…minutes!!